jaimegarjr/jaimegarjr/README.md

 ### Heya! 😉
 I'm *Jaime*, and I'm currently studying **Computer Engineering** trying go into software development.
 I'm currently focusing on learning Python, but most of my coursework on programming fundamentals has been through C++.
-I work a Web Development Assistant job, so web development has also been a recent interest of mine (along with mobile app development).
+I work a Web Developer Assistant job, so web development has also been a recent interest of mine (along with mobile app development).

 ### Skills and Languages 🛠
 **Languages**: C++, Python, Dart / Flutter, HTML / CSS, C#, C, Javascript, and SQL